Tychy

-Since 1999, Tychy has been located within the Silesian Voivodeship, a province consisting of 71 regional towns and cities.
+Since 1999, Tychy has been located within the Silesian Voivodeship.
 Tychy is also one of the founding cities of the Metropolitan Association of Upper Silesia, a pan-Silesian economic and political union formed with the eventual aim of bringing the most populous Silesian areas under a single administrative body.

 Tychy is well known for its brewing industry and the Tyskie brand of beer, which dates back to the 17th century.
 Since 1950, Tychy has grown rapidly, mainly as a result of post-war socialist planning policies enacted to disperse the population of industrial Upper Silesia.
+The city is also known as the home of the accomplished ice hockey club GKS Tychy.